exasol/metabase-driver/doc/user_guide/user_guide.md

     ![Create Exasol Database](images/add_exasol_database.png "Create Exasol Database")
 4. Click the "Save" button at the bottom of the page to verify and save the database connection.

+### Connecting Through an SSH Tunnel

+You can optionally connect to Exasol through an SSH tunnel by activating the "Use an SSH-tunnel for database connections" option on the Database page.
+Then enter the details for the SSH connection.

+**Note:** We recommend to avoid connecting through an SSH tunnel if possible because it affects the performance.

+See the [Metabase documentation about SSH tunnels](https://www.metabase.com/docs/latest/administration-guide/ssh-tunnel-for-database-connections.html) for details.

 ## Known Issues

 ### Using Tables with Self-Referencing Foreign Keys